OctoMind-dev/cli/README.md

 ### Register Private Location

 Register a new private location worker.
-If you use the [private location worker](https://github.com/OctoMind-dev/private-location-worker) is will register itself on startup automatically.
+If you use the [private location worker](https://github.com/OctoMind-dev/private-location-worker) it will register itself on startup automatically.

 ```bash
 tsx src/index.ts register-location \